harishngt/Calculator-App/README.md

 # calculator

 A new Flutter Calculator project.
+A minimal UI with basic operations

 ## Getting Started